FROM TIDE TO TABLE

 • Once the crystals have formed, we then harvest the sea salt by hand.
 Finally, we rinse the flakes in brine until they shine.

-• While the majority of our sea salt is kept pure, some of it is then blended with a range of the finest ingredients to make our seasoned range or kiln-smoked on-site to create our own bespoke blends.
+• While the majority of our sea salt is kept pure, some of it is then blended with a range of the finest ingredients to make our seasoned range of flavoured sea salt, or kiln-smoked on-site to create our own bespoke blends.

 AUTHENTICITY